coinbase/mesh-bitcoin/CONTRIBUTING.md

 #### Bug Reports

-* EBefore filing a bug report, ensure that your issue [has not already been reported][1].
+Before filing a bug report, ensure that your issue [has not already been reported][1].
 It may already be fixed!

 If your bug hasn’t been fixed, follow these steps to file a bug report: